aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/html-converter/convert-html-to-xps/_index.md

 {{< tab tabNum="9" >}}

 The following example shows how to convert **HTML to XPS Java/Android** applying.
-HTML file is located in a cloud storage, converted to XPS and saved back to the cloud storage.
+HTML file is located in cloud storage, converted to XPS and saved back to cloud storage.
 You can download the  Java/Android SDK from the [GitHub repository](https://github.com/aspose-html-cloud/aspose-html-cloud-android).

 ```java